First time going overseas by myself, and planning a mini UK tour. Blissfully ignorant, and open to all non expensive suggestions. :)

 Sam's budgeting suggestions aboive this post are spot on. over 6 years ago

 hi, your list of places to be visited are really nice and planned very well as per your 11 days schedule.
 Why don't you try to visit the channel islands holiday to Jersey for a different island experience.
 As this little and beautiful island has got many more places, beaches, activities, restaurants and hotels to see and enjoy, you wont feel bored and have a feeling of complete holiday tour.
-Try to check out this island holidays almost 5 years ago
+Try to check out this island holidays about 5 years ago